Wings Fold On Ag Plane

 Key Takeaways:

-• A Brazilian Embraer EMB-202A Ipanema agricultural aircraft crashed after a practice or demonstration drop.
+• A Brazilian Embraer EMB-202A Ipanema crashed during what appeared to be a practice or demonstration liquid drop.

-• Mid-drop, the plane pitched up, causing the wings to fold.
+• Mid-drop, the aircraft pitched up, causing its wings to fold before crashing.

 See a mistake?
 Contact us.